nuxt/nuxt.com/content/3.deploy/digitalocean.md

     SERVER_PRESET=digital-ocean
     ```

-3. You will need to ensure you set an `engines.node` field in your app's `package.json` to ensure Digital Ocean uses a supported version of Node.js:
+3. You will need to ensure you set an `engines.node` field in your app's `package.json` to ensure DigitalOcean uses a supported version of Node.js:

     ```json [package.json]
     {